 Parameter Description Possible Values Default Values activeUpdates Specifies whether the Event Browser gets updates periodically from the server.
 Without periodic updates, be aware that you may not get all data into the browser.
 One of: • true • false true checkParams Determines whether unknown URL launch parameters are validated.
-If you do not specify the checkParams parameter, unknown parameters (for example, misspelled parameters) are not validated; the Event Browser ignores unknown parameters and opens without error notifications.
-Known parameters are always validated.
-If you set the checkParams parameter to true, the Event Browser validates all parameters and reports unknown parameters as errors.
-One of: • true • false false columns Defines the columns to be displayed in the Event Browser.
-One or more of: <column key=""> (see "Fixed Columns Keys to Define Which Columns are Displayed" on page 149)</column> Default set of columns
+If you do not specify the checkParams parameter, unknown parameters (for example, misspelled parameters) are not validated; the One of: • true • false false